muayyad-alsadi/awx/INSTALL.md

 ### Choose a deployment platform

-We currently support running AWX as a containerized application using Docker images deployed to either an OpenShift cluster, or a standalone Docker daemon.
+We currently support running AWX as a containerized application using Docker images deployed to either an OpenShift cluster, docker-compose or a standalone Docker daemon.
 The remainder of this document will walk you through the process of building the images, and deploying them to either platform.

 The [installer](./installer) directory contains an [inventory](./installer/inventory) file, and a playbook, [install.yml](./installer/install.yml).
 You'll begin by setting variables in the inventory file according to the platform you wish to use, and then you'll start the image build and deployment process by running the playbook.

 In the sections below, you'll find deployment details and instructions for each platform.
-To deploy to Docker, view the [Docker section](#docker), and for OpenShift, view the [OpenShift section](#openshift).
+To deploy to Docker or Docker Compose, view the [Docker section](#docker) and for OpenShift, view the [OpenShift section](#openshift).

 ### Official vs Building Images